What’s On in Melbourne: Your Ultimate Guide for May & Beyond

 Step into the story of the land at Djaara Lights, a mesmerising fusion of art, culture, and technology illuminating Bendigo’s Oscars Walk and Bath Lane Precinct.
 Through stunning Dja Dja Wurrung artwork and augmented reality, experience the six seasons of Djandak as told by the Traditional Owners.
 It’s immersive, moving, and a must-see this month.

-Looking for more fun things to do in Melbourne this summer?
+Looking for more fun things to do in Melbourne this autumn?
 We have plenty to keep you entertained.
-From Melbourne’s best new restaurants and bars to friendly pubs, cafes and late-night cocktail haunts, here’s all you need for an epic weekend in the city.
+From Melbourne’s best new restaurants and bars to friendly pubs, cafes and late-night cocktail haunts, here’s all you need for an epic weekend in the city and surrounds.